tuthang102/PythonNotebooks/README.md

 # CodeExample
-This folder contains a some of the fun codes I wrote.
+This folder contains some of the fun codes I wrote.